-Retailers should do their best to make your shopping experience the safest it can be.
+Retailers should do their best to make your shopping experience the safest it can be – especially so customers avoid personal injury while shopping.
 The retail industry in the United States is incredibly large, and growing.
-According to the CDC, over 5 million Americans are employed through retail stores.¹ Florida is one of the busiest shopping states with 26% of our employment coming from the retail market.² Unfortunately an industry so vast is not without misconduct.
+According to the CDC, over 5 million Americans are employed through retail stores.
+Florida is one of the busiest shopping states with 26% of our employment coming from the retail market.
+Unfortunately, an industry so vast is not without misconduct.
 Negligence on the part of the store can sometimes lead to personal injury.

 Types of Florida Retail Store Accidents